pandell/IntegrationAgent/README.md

-# PackageRunner
+# Pandell Integration Agent

 A tool for running code from specified NuGet package.
 It's auto-updating and installs all related package dependencies.
 It could be used as deployment tool in environments with limited control.

 ## How it works

-First PackageRunner check the remote repositories for its own package and update self if newer found.
+First IntegrationAgent check the remote repositories for its own package and update self if newer found.
 Then it finds the latest version of the package it needs to run.
 If the package is not in the local packages repository then it downloads and install the package with all its dependencies.
-Finally it finds the execution point the target assembly and pass the token parameter to it.
+Finally it finds the execution point of the target assembly and pass the token parameter to it.
 It's a package responsibility to validate and parse the token.

 ## Installation and Run